AliChoukatli/CyberShield-Enterprise/05_Zero_Trust_&_Security_Hardening/Documentation/02_Conditional_Access-Identity_Protection_Policies.md

 - Block access.
 - Enable and test carefully to avoid lockouts.

-(Full instructions with PowerShell commands and screenshots above.)

----

 Microsoft has reintroduced a simplified option to block legacy authentication clients in Conditional Access.

 ### 🧭 How to Configure: